Course - Survey, Documentation and Analysis of Existing Buildings - AAR4825

 Further on evaluation

-The report will form the basis for examination grades.
-The report must be delivered both printed and digitally.
-Each group is given the opportunity to present their work and receive feedback from the examiner.
-Assessment guidelines will be prepared and posted on Blackboard shortly after submission.
+The group report forms the basis for evaluation.
+Each group will have the opportunity to present their work and receive feedback from the examiner.
+An assessment guide will be prepared and made available shortly after submission.

 Specific conditions